zaaarf/lillero-processor/README.md

 This feature can support `@BareInjector`s *if* you also add a `@Patch` annotation specifying what they are targeting.
 The extra annotation will be effectively ignored for all purposes except the fake Mixin generation.

+### Custom output package
+By default, the processor outputs the generated injector in the same package as the patch that defined it.
+However, in some cases you may want all your generated injectors to be put in a specific location; in this case, you can pass the `outputPackage` argument to specify it.

+Be mindful of the fact that this has the disadvantage that all your proxies (and method stubs, if you declared them as abstract) need to be declared as `protected`.

 ### Other processor arguments
 In the same way you pass mappings, you may pass `false` or `0` to the boolean arguments `badPracticeWarnings` and `anonymousClassWarning`, to disable, respectively, warnings about bad practices in usage, and reminders of the unsafety